Adam And Eve

 For Adam and Eve, this dividing of the pathway will entail the promise, “ye shall be as gods”.
 Eve perceives the fruit “to make one wise,” which presumes to Eve that she is not wise, nor can obtain wisdom in any other manner, but then eat of this fruit.

-In the case of Eve the attempt to grasp is too appropriate, to steal, when, in fact, the preparation to receive is the wisdom pathway, wherein the spirit reveals from within or anoints.
+In the case of Eve the attempt to grasp is to appropriate, to steal, when, in fact, the preparation to receive is the wisdom pathway.
+The spirit reveals from within or anoints from without.

 After eating the fruit, the new creation is mixed, a shining light (eyes opened) that will soon turn toward tragedy.
 Eve and Adam’s soul development will come forth not under God’s order of events but under Satan’s.
 It will now contain the duplicity of Satan-mindedness, much like the mixed fruit itself.
 Spiritual insight has become lost, and trial and error take its place.
 A new self has suddenly been created and moves along a different thread.
 The spirit within must now labor to affect conditions or deliver solutions through the stumbling block, this newly created self.